Years ago, Marketing Manager, Amanda Collins, wrote:

 Prior to release, some customers participate in beta programs.
 These are typically done under non-disclosure agreements (NDA).
 Beta testers help test, but they can’t run around telling anyone about it.
 The focus of a beta is to make sure a product is ready to ship.

-The Research team works with universities on cutting edge research.
+The Research team works with universities on cutting-edge research.
 They are free thinkers who can propose any idea that is “so crazy, it just might work.”
 That leads to innovations that would otherwise be unheard of.

-In June 2006, Shaan Hurley was our manager of beta programs and would often get beta feedback like "I love the functionality that this new feature provides, but I really wish it worked like this instead of that."
+In June 2006, Shaan Hurley was our manager of beta programs and would often get beta feedback like "I love the functionality that this new feature provides, but I wish it worked like this instead of that."
 In the beta tester's mind, the product had months before release, so certainly there was enough time to redo it to work the way the customer was requesting.
-Actually, that wasn't true then and is not true now.
+That wasn't true then and is not true now.
 Beta testing is about ironing out the wrinkles, not a time for going back to square one.
 Shaan wished that there was a way Autodesk could listen and respond to such requests.
 Thus, Autodesk Labs was born.

 Autodesk Labs was created to handle those kinds of questions.
 “What if we totally redid this?” or “What if we made it do something else instead?”
 When something is on Labs, it is early enough in the life cycle that questions like this are welcome.
 To open up to as large an audience as possible, there’s normally no NDA – Autodesk Labs is wide-open to the public.
 The technology is said to be in preview mode.
 In fact, we’re not even allowed to call them alphas or betas because that would imply that something is nearing release.
 In the case of Labs, it can go either way.
 Some previews go on to become products.
 Others die a quick death.
 So Labs is a step between research and beta.